 Ask yourself what the organisation is about.
 What are they trying to achieve, what's the environment like that they work in?

 Research and then pick out what attracts you and why and tell them.
 Just reciting the website doesn't really say anything about you, all it says is you can recite chunks of information.

-So really prepare what you want to get out of the meeting/interview.
+Be sure to prepare what you want to get out of the interview.
 Think what you want to know in order to decide if a) it's the job for you, b) it's the culture and organisation for you and c) it's the right opportunity for you.

 Think about the questions you can ask - not just how many days holiday you get or the starting salary.
 Imagine the company is going to offer you the job and you're going to have to start in a week’s time - what information do you want to know?

 Good questions to consider include: